krikamol/DualIV-NeurIPS2020/README.md

 # Dual Instrumental Variable Regression (DualIV)
-An implementation of the DualIV algorithm.
+An implementation of DualIV.
+For baseline experiments, please refer to individual folders.